hiiamboris/red-wiki/Image-coordinate-systems-reboot-idea.md

 # Image coordinate systems reboot

 See https://github.com/red/red/issues/3504 for the history.
+See https://github.com/red/REP/issues/34 for the discussion.

 Currently there are 3 different coordinate systems (CS) used in images: